Oluwaseun-O-Ajayi/sdl-framework/README.md

 ```

 ### Publications

-Protocols published in peer-reviewed journals:

-1. **Ajayi, O.O.** (2025).
-"Autonomous Closed-Loop Optimization for Enzymatic Reaction Conditions Using Self-Driving Laboratory Technology." *Current Protocols in Chemical Biology*.
-(In press)

-2. **Ajayi, O.O.** (2025).
-"High-Throughput ADMET Screening with Integrated Bayesian Optimization and Laboratory Automation." *Current Protocols in Chemical Biology*.
-(In press)
+Protocol-style drafts are included to document self-driving laboratory workflows and may serve as the foundation for future protocol and methods publications

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-This project aims to advance autonomous experimentation in pharmaceutical research.
+This project aims to advance autonomous experimentation in pharmaceutical research

 ### How to Contribute